 Historical development has altered many of the natural topographic features that once characterized Manhattan (Gratacap 1909:5).
-Between West 24th and West 40th Streets, the land now supporting Twelfth Avenue and Marginal Street was submerged through at least the middle of the nineteenth century.
-Prior to that time the Hudson River shoreline meandered between what are now Tenth and
+Between West 40th and West 46th Streets, the land now supporting Twelfth Avenue and Marginal Street was submerged through at least the middle of the nineteenth century.
+Prior to that time the Hudson River shoreline meandered between what are now Eleventh and Twelfth Avenues.

-Eleventh Avenues, east of the project site.
 The shoreline was characterized by bluffs with beaches below (Stokes Vol.3 1919:157).
 Shorefront development has contributed to the obliteration of these natural topographic features (Gratacap 1909:5).